Interested in working on this research direction? Apply for our coaching

 - Are there promising interventions targeted specifically at ensuring positive spillover from modern animal issues to long-term issues, such as producing more publications like Owe and Baum (2021) and Singer and Tse (2022) on AI and nonhumans?
 (Longtermism and animal farming trajectories)

 - If moral progress occurs largely due to people with old moral values passing away and young people with new views coming into social power, would human life extension slow down moral progress?
-(Sentence Institute research agenda)
+(Sentience Institute research agenda)

 You could also look into questions such as: